Call us 08 6244 0985

 Protecting your right as a beneficiary

-At Solomon Hollett Lawyers, our estate administration lawyers in Perth advise both executors and beneficiaries when conflicts arise.
+At Solomon Hollett Lawyers, our estate litigation lawyers in Perth advise both executors and beneficiaries when conflicts arise.
 If you believe an executor is failing in their duties, or if you are an executor facing pressure to step aside, we can guide you through the options and represent you in Court if necessary.

 Book a confidential consultation with our team today.